espressif/esp-idf/docs/en/api-reference/system/freertos_idf.rst

                          [1]  [0]
         Head [ D0 , AX , C1 , B0 ] Tail

 5. Core 1 has another tick and searches for a task to run.
-Task D cannot be run due to incompatible affinity, so core 1 skips to Task A. Task A is selected and moved to the back of the list.
+Task D cannot be run due to incompatible affinity, so Core 1 skips to Task A. Task A is selected and moved to the back of the list.

     .. code-block:: none